 8. Will students have access to the evaluation results for courses?

 Students will not have access to summary data collected for a specific course or instructor.
 As the new process is further implemented, UNO administration along with Faculty Senate and Student Government will consider ways to provide students with more robust information concerning courses and evaluations, while respecting rights of individual faculty.

-9. What should I do if I am having problems with my course evaluations or Blackboard?
+9. What should I do if I am having problems with my course evaluations or Canvas?

 Ballantyne, C.S.
 (2003).
 Online evaluations of teaching: An examination of current practice and considerations for the future.
 In D. L. Sorenson & T. D. Johnson (Eds.), New Directions for Teaching and Learning #96: Online students ratings of instruction (pp. 103-112).
 San Francisco, CA: Jossey-Bass.

 Gaillard, F., Mitchell, S, & Kavota, V. (2006).
 Students, Faculty, And Administrators’ Perception Of Students’ Evaluations Of Faculty In Higher Education Business Schools.
 Journal of College Teaching & Learning, 3(8): 77-90.

 Johnson, T. (2002).
 Online student ratings: Will students respond?
 Paper presented at the annual meeting of the American Educational Research Association, New Orleans, 2002.
 Retrieved from http://www.armstrong.edu/images/institutional_research/onlinesurvey_will_students_respond.pdf, last accessed 10/28/2014.

 Norris, J., & Conn, C. (2005).
 Investigating Strategies for Increasing Student Response Rates to Online-Delivered Course Evaluations.
 Quarterly Review of Distance Education, 6: 13-29.